-Riverside, also called the Civic District, is filled with museum, theatres and various restaurants, bars and clubs.
-That’s where the Singapore’s nightlife takes place and where you can find the symbol of Singapore – Merlion.
+Riverside, also called the Civic District, is an area following the Singapore river.
+It is filled with museum, theatres and various restaurants, bars and clubs.
+That’s where Singapore’s nightlife takes place and where you can find the symbol of Singapore – Merlion.

-- Boat Quay & Clark Quay – is said to be a place for a dinner and drink, followed by some clubbing.
+The Boar Quay and Clark Quay is a place for a dinner and drink, followed by some clubbing.
 I was planning to go there in the evening, but I got delayed by staying longer in the Marina Bay Sands clubs.

 Read more: Planning a trip to Asia?
 Read how to plan the perfect trip to Asia